-- Provide accelerated decoding of JPEG and H.264 data used to draw the session image - Control the allocation of memory used to draw the session image - Improve performance by taking control of the low-level drawing of the session image citrix
+- Provide accelerated decoding of JPEG and H.264 data used to draw the session image - · Control the allocation of memory used to draw the session image - Improve performance by taking control of the low-level drawing of the session image and in other countries.
+All other marks are the property of their respective owner(s).

-• Provide graphics output and user input services for OS environments that do not support X11 For information, see Citrix Workspace app for Linux - Platform Optimization SDK.
+Provide graphics output and user input services for OS environments that do not support X11 For information, see Citrix Workspace app for Linux - Platform Optimization SDK.